fun-redoc/markov-weather/README.md

 ======
 Todo
 ----
++ extend ```./idle``` to watch for several files
++ forecast rainfall
++ add rainfall as an additional dimension for forcast
-+ automatize picking weather data from DWD
++ add predecessing days weather data as an additional dimension for forcasts
++ provide start script for forecast

-    -  pick current data from DWD site
++ start script shoud pick current wether data from internet
-    -  generate trainigs and validation set

 + boosting missing measurements, try to solve the issue of missing probability mass in the distributions

     - Probe 2: create a complete probability distribution and precomute missing values -> maybe lots of memory needed